Step 3

 My Aged Care contact centre

-The process needs to go through My Aged Care so that the ACAT referral is created from there.
+The process needs to go through My Aged Care either through their call centre or their website.
 You (or your nominated decision-maker) need to give your health professional consent to do this on your behalf, including consent to pass on your personal information.

 If you have a client number through My Aged Care then you should provide it.